Skip to main content

 How do teachers grade student assignments?

-1. Students can zip the project folder and transfer it to a shared network drive, USB drive, or another cloud service.
-When zipping project folders, ensure to zip the root or top-level folder.
+Students can zip the project folder and transfer it to a shared network drive, USB drive, or another cloud service where their teacher can access it.
+When zipping project folders, students should ensure to zip the root or top-level folder.

-Lessons, examples, exercises, assessments and all study materials will be located on the CodeHS platform.
-Students will be given instructions on how to fulfill each activity on the Unity platform.
-Teachers can monitor class progress, review student written reflections, and mark grades for assignments on the CodeHS platform.
+Students share their learning experience between both the CodeHS and Unity platforms.
+Lessons, examples, coding exercises, assessments and all study materials will be located on the CodeHS platform.
+Students will then be given explicit instructions on how to fulfill each activity on the Unity platform.
+Teachers will be able to keep track of grading and class progress on the CodeHS platform.

 Issues with adding or opening a downloaded Unity tutorial